Helicoplacus

 Helicoplacus is thought to have been a suspension feeder living at moderate depths in highly oxygenated water with strong enough currents to ensure a steady food supply.
 It is typically found in greenish shales and, rarely found in shallow water sandstones and limestones.
 The helically spiraling rows of plates radiating from the base, which in life probably was anchored in the muddy substrate.

+Stratigraphic distribution

+Helicoplacus is one of the earliest mineralizing echinoderms, appearing alongside close relatives Polyplacus and Waucobella in the Poleta formation, among strata notable for an exceptional abundance of echinoderm fossils (including also edrioasteroid fragments).

+The Poleta Formation is correlated with the as-yet unratified Cambrian Stage 3 (Series 2), giving it a provisional date of ~.